 I never had an interest in India, not even on my wishlist.
 The negative impact I heard from people is disappointing.
 That’s why it took me a long time to visit the place.
-However, when planning a trip to the Philippines in December to visit the family, I thought it was about time for a visit.
+However, when planning a trip to the Philippines to visit the family, I thought it was time for a visit.
 If I didn’t go, I would never experience it.

 So much to learn about Indian culture.
 However, my time is too short of understanding the situation of the country and the people.
 I should abode longer for the grasp of Indian culture and tradition.
-After this trip, India was not on my list to revisit at the moment who knows, maybe in a couple of years.
+After this trip, India was not on my list to revisit at the moment; who knows, maybe in a couple of years.

-Why should you plan the trip?
+Why should you plan the trip to india?

 Thus, we have chosen the place, now is time to search for cheap flights.
 I like spending time on the internet looking for bargain air tickets.
-New Delhi is a hub for most airlines, finding low-priced tickets was a piece of cake; read on how to find the cheapest flight.
+New Delhi is a hub for most airlines, and finding low-priced tickets was a piece of cake; read on how to find the cheapest flight.

 I like long layovers, and Qatar Airways was perfect.
-We have never been to Doha Qatar, and looking at their multi-destination ticket price was ideal.
+We have never been to Doha, Qatar, and looking at their multi-destination ticket price was ideal.
 It gives us a chance to see the city.
 You’ll find out what we do on a long layover on my post of Doha.

-Prepare for Vaccination!
+Prepare your Vaccination for India

 Going to India is not the same as going to Brunei.
 I’m aware malaria is a common disease anywhere in the world.
 But for India, it’s a different story.
 The sanitation in the country is pretty low than elsewhere in Asia.
 Some people we know were seriously sick during their trip to India.